Gleejr/Configure-ad/README.md

 <p>
-47. Go back to Active Directory Users and Computers, go to _EMPLOYEES, and grab a random employee's name that was generated.
-Switch back to the 2nd virtual machine (Client-1) and login as the employee.
+47. Return to Active Directory Users and Computers, navigate to "_EMPLOYEES," and select a random employee's name that was generated.
+Switch back to the second virtual machine (Client-1) and log in as the selected employee.
 <p>
 <img width="964" alt="Screen Shot 2023-11-10 at 11 06 54 PM" src="https://github.com/Gleejr/Configure-ad/assets/148407820/3c34c3ae-22d6-4d73-b699-11ee38a181a3">
 <img width="662" alt="Screen Shot 2023-11-10 at 11 10 58 PM" src="https://github.com/Gleejr/Configure-ad/assets/148407820/b09ab25f-f7c7-42f4-ac6f-eda8862b5a22">